OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/01-Conduct_Search_Engine_Discovery_Reconnaissance_for_Information_Leakage.md

 - Files containing passwords
 - Sensitive Online Shopping Info

-Databases for other search engines, such as Bing and Shodan, are available from resources such as Bishop Fox's [Google Hacking Diggity Project](https://resources.bishopfox.com/resources/tools/google-hacking-diggity/).

 ## Remediation

 Carefully consider the sensitivity of design and configuration information before it is posted online.